 7.01.01 Limitation #1: Not All Degrees Contain the GT Pathways Curriculum.

 Some degrees do not contain the GT Pathways curriculum in whole or in part.
 These degrees have waivers from the Commission not to have to include GT Pathways in their general education cores.
-Waivers are indicated within the Department’s Degrees & Certificates database available on the Department’s .
+Waivers are indicated within the Department’s Degrees & Certificates database available on the Department’s website.
 It should be noted that although the general education cores of these degrees do not contain the GT Pathways curriculum, they are still in line with the general education course guidelines in §23-1-125(3), C.R.S.
 That is, they are “…designed to ensure that students demonstrate competency in reading, critical thinking, written communication, mathematics, and technology”.
 It is also important to note that institutions are still required to accept GT Pathways courses in transfer and apply the credit when these degrees contain GT Pathways courses in their general education cores.

 Applied science degrees follow different general education structures than traditional liberal arts and sciences programs.
 Associate of Applied Science (A.A.S.) degrees frequently do not include the full 31‑credit GT Pathways curriculum.
 In these cases, students who continue into a Bachelor of Applied Science (B.A.S.) program must either complete the remaining GT Pathways requirements as part of the B.A.S. degree or the institution must obtain a waiver from the Commission under §23‑1‑125(3), C.R.S.